gafusion/doc/html/src/tgyro/tgyro_list.rst

 **Choices**

+- TGYRO_DEN_METHOD*=-1: Use species to enforce quasineutrality (can use this for more than one species simultaneously)
 - TGYRO_DEN_METHOD*=0: Do not evolve species
 - TGYRO_DEN_METHOD*=1: Evolve species by solving transport equation
-- TGYRO_DEN_METHOD*=-1: Use species to enforce quasineutrality (can use this for more than one species simultaneously)
+- TGYRO_DEN_METHOD*=2: Species evolved with alpha particles from DT reaction as source

 **Comments**